Baltimore Mayor Jack Young begs residents to stop shooting each other: We ‘need those beds’

 “We cannot clog up our hospitals and their beds with people that are being shot senselessly because we’re going to need those beds for people infected with the coronavirus,” he added.
 “And it could be your mother, your grandmother or one of your relatives.
 So take that into consideration.”

-The mayor’s comments came after the city reported its fifth positive COVID-19 case Wednesday and after a mass shooting Tuesday night in the Madison Park neighborhood where seven people were shot.
+The mayor’s comments came after the city reported its fifth positive COVID-19 case Wednesday and after a mass shooting Tuesday night that left seven people in serious but stable condition, CBS reported.

 State’s Attorney Marilyn Mosby also announced that Baltimore would join several major cities across the country in halting prosecuting low-level offenses.
 Nonviolent criminal charges including drug possession, trespassing, prostitution and public urination during the coronavirus pandemic will not be pursued.